 The primary audience for these recommendations includes health professionals who are responsible for developing national and local health-care guidelines and protocols and health workers involved in the provision of care to women and their newborns during pregnancy, labour and childbirth; this includes midwives, nurses, general medical practitioners and obstetricians.
-The primary audience also includes managers of maternal and child health programmes, and relevant staff in ministries of health and educational and training institutions, in all settings (iii) assessment and synthesis of evidence;

-(iv) formulation of the recommendations;

-and (v) planning for the dissemination,

-implementation, impact evaluation and future

-updating of the recommendations.
+The primary audience also includes managers of maternal and child health programmes, and relevant staff in ministries of health and priority questions and outcomes; (ii) retrieval of evidence; (iii) assessment and synthesis of evidence; (iv) formulation of the recommendations; and (v) planning for the dissemination, implementation, impact evaluation and future updating of the recommendations.

 The scientific evidence supporting the recommendations was synthesized using the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) approach.
 Updated systematic reviews were used to prepare the evidence profiles for the priority questions for each of the three thematic areas relating to induction of labour.
-For the recommendations in this guideline, the priority question was: In pregnant women at or beyond term, do mechanical methods (alone or in combination with pharmacological methods), compared with other types of induction methods or no intervention, improve maternal and perinatal outcomes?
+For the recommendations in this guideline, the priority question was: In pregnant women at or beyond term, does induction of labour, compared with expectant management, improve maternal and perinatal outcomes?
 WHO convened a meeting on 21-22 October 2021 at which the Guideline Development Group (GDG) members reviewed, deliberated and achieved consensus on the strength and direction of the recommendations.
 Through a structured process, the GDG reviewed the balance between the desirable and undesirable effects and the overall certainty of the supporting evidence, values and preferences of stakeholders, resource requirements and costeffectiveness, equity, acceptability and feasibility.